grebtsew/dcDeployControl/README.md

 # Manual labels in Docker-compose

-A lable system has been added that can help control the visualizations and other structure of the application.
+A label system has been added that can help control the visualizations and other structure of the application.
 Below the added docker-compose labels that will be parsed on software execution are described.

 ```yml
 labels: